England Football Online

 According to the 1911 census, Harry is the younger of two children that live at home with their parents on Inkerman Road.
 His young niece also live with them.
 Harry is a loader at the coal mines, while his father is a carter.
 The census reveals that his parents had had nine children, four had tragically died.

-Marriage to Elsie Hind Smith, in summer 1919 in Nottingham
+Marriage to Elsie Hind Smith, on Thursday, 10 July 1919 in Selston Parish Church, Nottingham

 registered in Basford July-September 1919